Hazardous Materials Endorsement

 Out-of-State CDL Holders

-If you are transferring a CDL with the HAZMAT endorsement from another state, you will receive a HAZMAT endorsement on your CDL if:
+If you are transferring a CDL with an HME from another state, you will receive an HME on your Virginia CDL if:

 - You currently hold the endorsement on your out-of-state CDL